LinuxBozo/jsonresume-theme-kendall/README.md

 ## Tips

-As of now, the theme supports the following profiles in the bio.profiles array.
+As of now, the theme supports the following profiles in the basics.profiles array.

 * Facebook
 * Twitter